OccupyMars2025/OccupyMars2025/README.md

 ## <p align="center"> *Swimming across the Pacific Ocean* </p>
 ## <p align="center"> *Swimming across the Arctic Ocean* </p>

 ### *When you read a book, a paper or source code, you are communicating with the brightest minds in human history.
-This is actually the most "effective" way to communicate.*
+This is actually the most "effective" way to communicate.
+This is also the quickest path to success.*

 ### *A wild boar barged into the vegetable garden, eager to take a bite out of everything it saw.*
 ### *The messier your exploration, the richer the feast of knowledge you’ll uncover.*